 I have been working with SharePoint since it was Microsoft Tahoe Server in 2001, and I have a soft spot in my heart for this software.
 My company InfoStrat has been a Microsoft SharePoint Gold Partner, and we have implemented SharePoint at small companies, large federal agencies, and many clients in between.
 I even wrote a book on SharePoint a long time ago.

-SharePoint has risen in popularity over the years and may be more popular than ever today, even as its relevance and importance to Microsoft are declining.
+SharePoint has risen in popularity over the years and may be more popular than ever today, even as its visibility as a standalone product is declining.
 Few products have endured as long as SharePoint, or had so many facets.
 SharePoint is so many things -- document management, records management, portal, intranet, collaboration, workflow, search engine, business forms processing, even private social network, business data catalog and business intelligence tool.

 Some of these have been quite successful and relatively stable throughout the life of the product.
 Others have come and gone, or been re-architected.
 Let's take a closer look at where they stand and how we arrived here: